doga/qworum-domain-model/README.md

     +string passwordCleartext
   }

-  note for Collab "Only groups that link back are in the collab." note for Collab "🎗 Add Persona-like restrictions to invitee groups." note for Group "In an org, only top-level groups must have an orgId." note for Vcard "The only objects that can be generated on the client" note for PersonalGroup "Does not have an org or parent/sub groups.
+  note for CollabCheckpoint "🎗 Not implemented yet." note for Collab "Only groups that link back are in the collab." note for Group "In an org, only top-level groups must have an orgId." note for Vcard "The only objects that can be generated on the client" note for PersonalGroup "Does not have an org or parent/sub groups.
 Owner cannot be removed, new owners cannot be added."